-Τ. "(22) (21) PROBABLE CAUSE.
-A TINGING CHAC CHE 2 allegations are more likely than not to have occurred.
-An 3 evidentiary standard that is satisfied when reasonable grounds 4 exist to believe that a violation of this chapter has occurred 5 and that the respondent is the person who committed the 6 violation.
-7 "(22) PROHIBITED SOURCE.
-Any of the following 8 persons: 9 "a.
-A lobbyist or any other person who is seeking 10 official action by the public servant or his or her agency.
-11 "b.
-A government contractor or any other person who 12 does business or seeks to do business with the public 13 servant's agency.
-14 "c.
-A person who conducts activities regulated by 15 the public servant or his or her agency.
-16 "d.
-A person who has interests that may be 17 substantially affected by performance or nonperformance of the 18 public servant's official duties.
-19 "(23) PUBLIC EMPLOYEE.
-Any person employed at the 20 state, county, or municipal level of government or their 21 instrumentalities, including governmental corporations and 22 authorities, but excluding employees of hospitals or other 23 health care corporations including contract employees of those 24 hospitals or other health care corporations, who is paid in 25 whole or in part from state, county or municipal funds.
-For 26 purposes of this chapter, a public employee does not include a 27 person employed on a part-time basis whose employment is

-1 limited to providing professional services other than 2 lobbying, the compensation for which constitutes less than 50 3 percent of the part-time employee's income.
+1 evidentiary standard that is satisfied when reasonable grounds 2 exist to believe that a violation of this chapter has occurred 3 and that the respondent is the person who committed the 4 violation.
+5 "(22) PROHIBITED SOURCE.
+Any of the following 6 persons: 7 "a.
+A lobbyist or any other person who is seeking 8 official action by the public servant or his or her agency.
+9 "b.
+A government contractor or any other person who 10 does business or seeks to do business with the public 11 servant's agency.
+12 "c.
+A person who conducts activities regulated by 13 the public servant or his or her agency.
+14 "d.
+A person who has interests that may be 15 substantially affected by performance or nonperformance of the 16 public servant's official duties.
+17 "(23) PUBLIC EMPLOYEE.
+Any person employed at the 18 state, county, or municipal level of government or their 19 instrumentalities, including governmental corporations and 20 authorities, but excluding employees of hospitals or other 21 health care corporations including contract employees of those 22 hospitals or other health care corporations, who is paid in 23 whole or in part from state, county or municipal funds.
+For 24 purposes of this chapter, a public employee does not include a 25 person employed on a part-time basis whose employment is 26 limited to providing professional services other than lobbying, the compensation for which constitutes less than 50 percent of the part-time employee's income.

-- "(24) PUBLIC OFFICIAL.
+"(24) PUBLIC OFFICIAL.
 Any person elected to public office, whether or not that person has taken office, by the vote of the people at state, county, or municipal level of government or their instrumentalities, including governmental corporations, and any person appointed to a position at the state, county, or municipal level of government or their instrumentalities, including governmental corporations.
-For purposes of this chapter, a public official includes the chairs and vice-chairs or the equivalent offices of each state political party as defined in Section 17-16-2. - "(25) PUBLIC SERVANT.
-Any person who is a public official or a public employee. - "(25) (26) REGULATORY BODY.
+For purposes of this chapter, a public official includes the chairs and vice-chairs or the equivalent offices of each state political party as defined in Section 17-16-2.

+"(25) PUBLIC SERVANT.
+Any person who is a public official or a public employee.

+"(25) (26) REGULATORY BODY.
 A state agency which issues regulations in accordance with the Alabama

-Administrative Procedure Act or a state, county, or municipal department, agency, board, or commission which controls, according to rule or regulation, the activities, business licensure, or functions of any group, person, or persons. - "(26) (27) REPORTING PERIOD.
-The reporting official's or employee's fiscal tax year as it applies to his or her United States personal income tax return. - "(27) (28) REPORTING YEAR.
+Administrative Procedure Act or a state, county, or municipal department, agency, board, or commission which controls, according to rule or regulation, the activities, business licensure, or functions of any group, person, or persons.

+"(26) (27) REPORTING PERIOD.
+The reporting official's or employee's fiscal tax year as it applies to his or her United States personal income tax return.

+"(27) (28) REPORTING YEAR.
 The reporting official's or employee's fiscal tax year as it applies to his or her United States personal income tax return.